 As part of their holistic approach to helping the body heal, Osteopaths are able to assist in identifying breathing issues and will work with you to correct your breathing technique.
 An Osteopath will assess your current breathing technique, take a complete medical history and use this information to evaluate symptoms and identify the underlying causes of breathing issues.

-If you think you may be breathing abnormally or maybe having difficulties taking a deep breath – please do not hesitate to contact Lorraine Herity at Better Health Osteopathy Christchurch today.
+If you think you may be breathing abnormally or maybe having difficulties taking a deep breath – please do not hesitate to contact the Osteopaths at Better Health Osteopathy Christchurch today.
 Call 027 755 5700 or Book Online.

 Lorraine Herity is the Clinic Director of Better Health Osteopathy in Christchurch, New Zealand.
 She previously worked in Osteopathic clinics in London and Ireland, before moving to New Zealand.
 Lorraine trained at the British School of Osteopathy in London, where she gained her Master of Osteopathy (M.Ost).
 Lorraine is a dedicated and passionate Osteopath.
 Her main aim is to help her patients regain their health and to return her patients back to their everyday activities, in as quick a time as possible.
 Lorraine is also a clinic tutor on the Osteopathic Course in Ara and relishes the opportunity to teach the next generation of osteopaths.

 "*" indicates required fields